While planning your first trip to Greece, you may be—no, you will be—overwhelmed with the many stunning options.

 Let’s take a look and see what places in Greece you must check out on your first visit to get the best variety of what this diverse country has to offer.

 Athens: Greece’s historical capital city

-When in Greece for you first trip, you must see the Acropolis and visit the Acropolis Museum — it is an amazing and unforgettable experience.
+When in Greece for your first trip, you must see the Acropolis and visit the Acropolis Museum.
+It is an amazing and unforgettable experience.

-Also, there are many other things that you might want to check out while in Athens during your first trip to Greece.
+There are also many other things that you might want to check out while in Athens during your first trip to Greece.